Nimfasha Berchimas: Early life

-Berchimas was born in Tanzania and is of Burundian descent, he moved to the United States as a child, settling in Georgia, before relocating to High Point, North Carolina.
+Berchimas was born in Tanzania and is of Burundian descent.
+He moved to the United States as a child, settling in Georgia, before relocating to High Point, North Carolina.

 Club career

-Born in Tanzania, to Burundian parents, Berchimas moved to the United States as a child, settling in High Point, North Carolina.
 Having begun his soccer career with local side first with Piedmont Triad Football Club (now Carolina Core FC Youth) then with NC Fusion, he signed with professional Major League Soccer franchise Charlotte FC in 2020.
 In November 2022, he signed a homegrown contract with the club at the age of 14 years and 268 days old, making him the sixth-youngest player in MLS history to sign professionally.

 He played eight matches with Charlotte's MLS Next Pro reserve team, Crown Legacy FC, during the 2023 season.
 Berchimas made his senior MLS debut for Charlotte FC on February 24, 2024, in their 1–0 victory against New York City FC, making him the 9th youngest player in MLS history.